 Finding the optimum level of inventory stock is no easy feat.
 As a business owner, you should look to inventory analysis as a guide.
 There are a variety of analytics you can run to better understand your inventory stock.
 The type of analysis will differ depending on what information you want to gather and what stages of inventory management are proving difficult.

 A very common way to look at inventory stock is through FSN analysis.
 Let’s take a closer look to consider what it’s all about.
-With a better understanding of your inventory stock and how it moves, you’ll be able to manage it more effectively and efficiently throughout the business.
+With a better understanding of your inventory stock and how it moves, you’ll be able to control inventory more effectively and efficiently throughout the business.

 What is FSN analysis?